Display the skills employers are looking for this year on your resume and in your interviews to increase your chances of landing a new job in 2021.

 Employers look for both hard skills and soft skills

 First, it helps to define what we mean by “qualities and skills.”
 Qualities include all those traits that define you as a person and an employee.
 They go to the heart of who you are as a person, and often separate mediocre employees from the truly exceptional hires.
 They are personal skills that most employers recognize as good job qualities for any work environment.

-Skills come in two forms: hard skills vs. soft skills.
+Skills come in two forms: hard skills and soft skills.

 Hard skills are easy to define, as they include those technical skills that are often core requirements for a position.

 - Programming (Java HTML)

 And other skills that require training, certificates, or familiarity with specific programs and applications (Salesforce, AWS, Quickbooks).